 |Speech or Communication||3||4|

-We require 72 semester hour credits (105 quarter hour credits) of college be completed prior to matriculation.
+NEOMED requires a minimum of 72 semester hour credits (105 quarter hour credits) of post-secondary courseowrk to be completed prior to matriculation.
 All prerequisite coursework must be completed with a grade of “C–“ or better.
-Applicants should have cumulative, science, and math grade-point averages of 3.25 or higher and a minimum composite PCAT score in the 50th percentile to receive highest consideration for admission.
-Applicants must successfully complete ALL course prerequisites by the end of the Spring 2013 term.
+Applicants are strongly encouraged to successfully complete ALL course prerequisites by the end of the Spring 2017 term.
+However, NEOMED will allow completion of prerequisites during the summer semester prior to matriculation on a limited basis, with permission.